 - Financial Institution Access (IMF): MCC uses the Financial Institution Access indicator from the IMF's Financial Development Index.
 This indicator has two sub indicators: the number of bank branches per 100,000 adults from the World Bank's FinStats, and the number of ATMs per 100,000 adults from the IMF's Financial Access Surveys. - Share of adults with an account (Findex): From the World Bank's Findex Database, MCC uses the share of the population (adults 15+) with an account.
-This survey counts both formal and informal accounts, including mobile money.
+This survey counts both accounts with traditional financial institutions and mobile money.

-MCC's Access to $Credit\ Score = [0.5\ x\ Normalized\ IMF] + [0.5\ x\ (Normalized\ Findex)]$
+MCC's Access to Credit Score = [0.5 x Normalized IMF] + [0.5 x (Normalized Findex)]

-This index draws on 2017 data from the Findex database and 2019 data from the IMF.
-Country scores are reported on the Scorecards as 2019 data.
+This index draws on 2020 data from the Findex database (as well as 2021 data for those countries added to the dataset in the March 2023 update) and 2021 data published in 2023 by the IMF.
+Country scores are reported on the Scorecards as 2022 data.
 When one indicator is missing data, the other is used.
 Since each of the two sub-components of this index have different scales, MCC created a common scale for each of the indicators by normalizing them.
 Please see equations below.
 Both scales are then inverted so that a higher score corresponds to better performance.